aandrepingu/PSoft-Tools-Backend/README.md

 Provides a tool that generates a control-flow graph from given Java code.
 ## Local Hosting/Development
 ### Setup
+#### Requirements
+1. Node Version 20.xx.xx+
 #### Node.js
 1. Install the latest version of npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+2. (Optional, HIGHLY RECOMMENDED) Install nvm to manage node versions.
-2. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install`
-3. Set up the frontend server: https://github.com/aandrepingu/PSoft-Tools
+4. Set up the frontend server: https://github.com/aandrepingu/PSoft-Tools
 #### Dafny
 This application requires .NET SDK 6.0 and Dafny in order to run.
 We recommend using the provided script `./src/dafnySetup.sh` to automatically install required components; however, these are the steps to manually do so:
 1. Install .NET SDK 6.0: `sudo apt install dotnet-sdk-6.0`